Department: Parks and Recreation

 Physical demands/work environment

-- The work is typically performed while standing, while sitting at a desk or table, or while intermittently sitting, standing, stooping, bending, crouching or walking.
-The employee occasionally lifts light and heavy objects, climbs ladders, utilizes tools or equipment requiring a high degree of dexterity, and distinguishes between shades of color.
-The employee may participate in leading programs and activities.
+- The work is typically performed sitting at a desk or table or while intermittently sitting, standing, bending, crouching, or stooping.
+The employee frequently lifts light and occasionally heavy objects.

 Supervisory and Management Responsibility